“I find it hard to look at the ‘experts’ for guidance.

 The New Zealand Curriculum, administered by the MoE, provides directions for learning and guidance.
 Yet the only mention of this in the authoritative document on the Framework is given in the last quote:

-the majority being supported by curriculum statements and learning materials.
+“the majority being supported by curriculum statements and learning materials”.

 Study strategies geared to the standards

+The confine of the Framework means that it is now no longer easy for teachers and students to explore the curriculum freely.
 Teachers who have little time as it is to cover all that’s required to prepare students for the end of year standards examinations have also to teach and assess students against standards throughout the year.

 A common question put by students to secondary teachers in New Zealand today is “will this help me get the standard?”
 Students don't want to spend time studying parts of the curriculum that do not lead to standard assessment, let alone something new and exciting someone brings to the lesson yet does not lie within a standard.